alanng10/class-lang/Docue/Article/Compute/a.md

 ## Add
 Set dest var with the value of two complement add of sourceA var and sourceB var.
 Syntax: add dest, sourceA, sourceB

+## Sub
+Set dest var with the value of two complement sub of sourceA var and sourceB var.
+Syntax: sub dest, sourceA, sourceB